Jacky-Chen12/Sensors-Lab/README.md

 2 Purple temp humidity sensors sht3x
 2 sht3x with unsoldered pinouts
 7 sht41
-A raw strip of sht41
+A strip of sht41
-6 beat up blue sensors pms7003
-3 new blue sensors
+6 beat up blue sensors pms7003 need solderless cables for this as well want standardized cables for clarity 3 new blue sensors
-4 blue sensors pms5001
+4 blue sensors pms5001 need jst cables that just plug no need to solder

 Miselious